jerrylinew/blog/_posts/2020-12-31-introduction-board-gaming.md

 Travel back in time and take possession of local hosts as you seek to protect humanity by preventing temporal faults and paradoxes from occurring.
 In T.I.M.E stories, you will be exploring old cities, solving puzzles, surviving attacks from creatures, and even jump from one host to another in order to complete your mission.
-Failure is not an option - if you die, your abilities lets you jump back to the beginning, armed with all the knowledge you have acquired - do you have what it takes to become a successful temporal agent?
+Failure is not an option - if you die, your abilities lets you jump back to the beginning, armed with all the knowledge you have acquired.
+Do you have what it takes to become a successful temporal agent?

 - **Players:** 2 - 4